wdk-docs/sphinx-doc/config.rst

 .. confval:: latex_additional_files

-   A list of file names, relative to the configuration directory, to copy to the build directory when building LaTeX output.
+   A list of file names, relative to the 配置目录, to copy to the build directory when building LaTeX output.
 This is useful to copy files that Sphinx doesn't copy automatically, e.g. if they are referenced in custom LaTeX added in ``latex_elements``.
 Image files that are referenced in source